 The mission of the English as a Second Language (ESL) Department is to prepare students with adequate listening, speaking, reading, writing, and academic skills to enable them to be successful in everyday situations, vocational settings, and transfer-level classes.

-The English as a Second Language (ESL) program at El Camino College has been in existence for over 25 years.
+The English as a Second Language (ESL) program at El Camino College has existed for over 25 years.
 During that time, it has served students from almost 100 different countries.
-The department has a large faculty highly qualified in English along with second language acquisition and linguistics.
+The department has a large faculty highly qualified in English, second language acquisition, and linguistics.
 Many of the instructors are bilingual and have lived abroad.

-Not sure what ESL class to take?
+Not sure what ESL/NESL class to take?
 View the video below!

 Credit SequenceNoncredit sequence